 Parent Governors are self-nominated and elected by the parent community.

 I am passionate about learning, I want the pupils to make the best progress they possibly can and wish to do everything I can to support the school in providing a safe, nurturing environment for all pupils to enjoy and achieve success.
 I have 19 years teaching experience in a range of Infant, Junior and Primary schools, ten of which have been in senior management capacity.
 I currently work as Head of School in a Primary Special School in Southampton, giving me a wide range of SEND (special needs) experience.
 I am also a trained Designated Safeguarding Lead (DSL) and also Children Looked After Lead.
 I am a Specialist Leader of Education and as my school is a teaching school, I am regularly involved in supporting other schools across Southampton and Hampshire.
-I am a mother of two children, my son who is at Cornerstone and my daughter, who attends a local nursery.
+I am a mother of two children, who both attend Cornerstone.
 I have lived in Whiteley for the last 8 years.

 We currently have a vacancy for a Parent Governor.